cloud-design-dev/IBM-Cloud-JunipervSRX-Terraform-Ansible/README.md

    terraform apply default.tfplan
    ```

-After the plan completes we will move on to configuring the gateway using Ansible.
+After the plan completes you should have 2 new files: An Ansible inventory file (`./ansible/inventory.ini`) and a playbook variables file (`./ansible/playbook/vars.yml`).
+You can now move on to running a playbook.

 ## Run Ansible playbook to create the Public and Private interfaces
 For a standalone gateway appliance use the `set-interface-standalone.yml` playbook.
 For an HA pair use the `set-interface-ha.yml` playbook.
 This will create the networking interfaces within the vSRX for the associated VLANs/subnets.